ASTRID -- An Automated and Scalable TRIaD for the Evaluation of RAG-based Clinical Question Answering Systems: Method

 \section{Method}

-We conduct several experiments using datasets sourced from real clinicians and open-source datasets to support the following claims: \begin{enumerate}[noitemsep, topsep=0pt] \item Our metric, Conversational Faithfulness (CF), can model human judgments of faithfulness, Perceived Faithfulness (PF), more accurately than existing definitions. \item Our triad of metrics can predict clinician ratings of harmfulness, helpfulness, and inappropriateness. \item Our triad of metrics is straightforward for LLMs to use, making them automatable. \end{enumerate}
+We conduct several experiments using datasets sourced from real clinicians and open-source datasets to support the following claims: \begin{enumerate}[noitemsep, topsep=0pt] \item Our Conversational Faithfulness metric models human Perceived Faithfulness (PF) more accurately than existing definitions. \item ASTRID can predict clinician ratings of harmfulness, helpfulness, and inappropriateness. \item ASTRID is straightforward for LLMs to use, making them highly automatable. \end{enumerate}